Fit4honor/Phillips-Ahulo/README.md

-Title: Phillips-Ahulo
+Phillips Ahulo
-Description: A showcase of my Data Analysis Projects
+A showcase of my Data Analysis Projects jekyll-theme-minimal
-Theme: jekyll-theme-minimal